webpolis/mididings-arpeggiator/README.md

 ### Prerequisites

-You need Mididings, but you can probably change this a bit and use it with other MIDI Python libraries as well.
+You need latest [Mididings](https://github.com/dsacre/mididings) version, but you can probably change this a bit and use it with other MIDI Python libraries as well.

 ### Usage